nongtiny/TwitterSearcher/README.md

 Noob java algoritm and design pattern.
 You guys can free to use it lol.

-## Important
+# README
-1) Extract twitter_tweet.zip in release then copy the twitter_tweet.csv file into build/classes folder
+1) **Extract twitter_tweet.zip in release then copy the twitter_tweet.csv file into build/classes folder**
-2) This program have to connect with KMUTT wifi to fecth data from SIT database server
+2) This program have to connect with KMUTT_Secure or KMUTT_SecureN wifi to fecth data from SIT database server
+3) Class and sequence diagram are in the assests folder

 ### Pros
 - No Pros